JeffreyMolendijk/PubMap/README.md

 ## User guide
-1. Define the search topic as you would do in a PubMed search
+1. Define the search topic as you would do in a PubMed search.
+Double quotation marks are added for exact matching.
-2. Define the publishing date (I would recommend recent years to speed up the analysis)
+2. Define the publishing year.
+A range can be specified using a colon (e.g. 2015:2019).
-3. Click the submit button
+3. Click the submit button.
-4. Navigate to the Analysis panel
+4. Navigate to the Analysis panel.
-5. Once PubMap is finished analyzing it will create a table and results panel
+5. Once PubMap is finished analyzing it will create a table and results panel.

 ## Result interpretation